Blair Atholl railway station: Services

-As of the May 2022 timetable, on weekdays and Saturdays there are 5 trains per day northbound (all going to Inverness), and 6 trains per day southbound (three to Glasgow Queen Street, two to Edinburgh and the southbound Caledonian Sleeper, picking up only, weekdays only).
-A reduced service operates on Sundays, with 3 trains per day to Inverness (1 of which extends to Elgin), and 2 trains to Glasgow and 2 trains to Edinburgh, including the Highland Chieftain to London Kings Cross, as well as the Caledonian Sleeper.
+As of the May 2026 timetable, on weekdays and Saturdays there are 6 trains per day northbound (all going to Inverness), and 5 trains per day southbound (three to Glasgow Queen Street, two to Edinburgh.
+On Sundays, there are 3 trains per day to Inverness (1 of which extends to Elgin), and 2 trains to Glasgow and 2 trains to Edinburgh, including the Highland Chieftain to London Kings Cross.
+In addition to these, the Caledonian Sleeper operates six nights per week to London Euston.